 “Dad, You have got to take this to my school, the kids will love it.”

 “OK,” I said but you have to arrange it.
 Thinking that his enthusiasm would wane in a very short time after that.
 But the very next day he came home with an appointment for me to go and visit his classroom.

 Happy not to pass up the opportunity I made that appointment and I took a long one of our Card Talks for good measure.

-Here they were in a technological society with a class room filled with computers, T.V.
-Sets, CD players and video players etc. and they were quite happy to sit around listening to the Gospel on an out of date technology cassette tape.
-I say the cassette tape because the machine itself is quite sophisticated in its engineering but none-the-less its appearance is one of being and out of date cassette player.
+Here they were in a technological society with a classroom filled with computers, T.V.
+Sets, CD players and video players etc. and they were quite happy to sit around listening to the Gospel on an out-of-date technology cassette tape.
+I say the cassette tape because the machine itself is pretty sophisticated in its engineering but nonetheless its appearance is one of being an out-of-date cassette player.

 My son of course was ecstatic that his Dad could come along and impress all his classmates.
-But what really took the cake was just as I was packing up, the teacher from the next class room came in wanting to know what all the interest was.
-A few minutes latter I was in another class room doing the whole thing again.
+But what really took the cake was just as I was packing up, the teacher from the next classroom came in wanting to know what all the interest was.
+A few minutes later I was in another classroom doing the whole thing again.

 This story is repeated over and over again by our field workers around the world.
-The Curiosity Evangelism Method is clearly effective no matter were you are.
+The Curiosity Evangelism Method is clearly effective no matter where you are.

-I concluded that the Curiosity Evangelism Method is by far and away one of the most effective in opening doors to the Story of Jesus being told in every language.
+I concluded that the Curiosity Evangelism Method is by far and away one of the most effective in opening doors to the Story of Jesus is told in every language.